Shape-memory alloy: Crafts

 Sold in small round lengths for use in affixment-free bracelets.

 Heating and cooling

 German scientists at Saarland University have produced a prototype machine that transfers heat using a nickel-titanium ("nitinol") alloy wire wrapped around a rotating cylinder.
 As the cylinder rotates, heat is absorbed on one side and released on the other, as the wire changes from its "superelastic" state to its unloaded state.
 According to a 2019 article released by Saarland University, the efficiency by which the heat is transferred appears to be higher than that of a typical heat pump or air conditioner.

 Almost all air conditioners and heat pumps in use today employ vapor-compression of refrigerants.
 Over time, some of the refrigerants used in these systems leak into the atmosphere and contribute to global warming.
 If the new technology, which uses no refrigerants, proves economical and practical, it might offer a significant breakthrough in the effort to reduce climate change.

+Clamping Systems

+Shape memory alloys (SMAs), such as nickel-titanium (Nitinol), are used in clamping systems due to their unique thermo-responsive behavior.
+The clamps made from SMA are used in the dentofacial surgery to heal mandibular fractures.